WW-Digital/reactive-kinesis/README.md

 explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.

+<a name="changelog"></a>
+# Changelog
+See the releases tab: https://github.com/WW-Digital/reactive-kinesis/releases

 <a name="license"></a>
 # License